-To ensure the academic integrity of the comprehensive exam process, students are required to attest that they were the only person to this assignment by attesting to that fact twice, once before taking the exam and once after.
-Students complete the verification process using the quiz function in Canvas.
-Students do not receive the results of their exam unless they have completed both quizzes.
+- To ensure the integrity of the examination process, students are required to attest that they were the only person to work on the assignment by attesting to that fact twice. - Students complete a verification process using the quiz function in Canvas.
+Students complete Verification Quiz 1 before starting the exam and Verification Quiz 2 after completing the exam. - Students will not receive the results of their exam unless they complete both quizzes.